 Finance apps ended the year with an average of 32% of new consumers retained, which is lower than the general average of 43% but higher than most other individual app categories.
 Their high retention is, in part, due to consumers belonging to (and engaging with) fewer financial institutions than apps in other categories.
 Finance apps also tend to be skilled at using smart “Where” targeting, which causes slightly lower interaction numbers, but also ensures their surveys are never invasive.
 The Finance apps are slightly easier to understand, so it’s easier to target customers with surveys at the right times.

 Finance apps see a typical customer drop-off, where retention between zero quarter and quarter one is major, and subsequent quarters taper off slowly.

 73% of the average iOS Finance app’s ratings were five-stars, and 8% were one-star.
 Android apps in the same category showed 66% of their ratings as five-stars, and 14% of their ratings as one-star.

 iOS apps in the Finance category saw an average of 132 reviews, where Android apps saw an average of 912.Below are the averages for Finance app interaction and response rates, surveys, and in-app messages.

-Using Apptentive Insights, we also found the most popular phrases from reviews, with sentiment distribution, for Finance apps.
+Using Alchemer Mobile (formerly Apptentive) Insights, we also found the most popular phrases from reviews, with sentiment distribution, for Finance apps.
 Consumers were hyper-focused on using apps to learn their credit score, with in-app actions like logging in and connecting with customer service following close behind.